Contact our corporate or local offices directly.

-To add a Draftsman document to the output job, select the Add New Documentation option under the Documentation Outputs section then select PCB Drawing.
-Assign the newly added output file (
+To add a Draftsman document to the output job, select the Add New Documentation option under the Documentation Outputs section, and then select Draftsman and a

-*.PCBDwF) to a PDF output by selecting that container option and then checking the enable option associated with the Drawing document.
+*.PCBDwF) to a PDF output by selecting that container option and then checking the enable option associated with the Draftsman entry.

 Altium Designer has the ability to create variations of a board design (Variants) and pass pass this variant information on to Draftsman, which in turn allows a design variation to be applied to a placed drawing View.

 Project Variants are added in the project's Variant Management dialog, which also allows Parameters to be added to each variant.
 These parameters are typically applied as special (interpreted) strings in Altium Designer documents to indicate which Variant is currently enabled.

 In Draftsman, a project’s current variant selection is made from the Variation menu in the in the Properties region of the Properties panel, which causes a placed Board Assembly View to change to reflect the variation, and apply mesh rendering where required – see the General section in the Properties panel Document Options for Variant display settings.

 Special strings, such as the VariantName and Variant Parameters can be placed in the drawing as free strings, or for a more universal solution, included in the title block of Draftsman sheet templates – see the Document Parameters dialog for a list of the available parameter strings.

 When a saved Draftsman document is subsequently generated from an Altium Designer Output Job, the parameter special strings are interpreted in line with the Variant selected in the OutJob.
 Note that a Variant may be applied to all outputs, or specific outputs.